 There are a few known limitations when using enterprise gateways and dataflows.

 Each dataflow can use only one gateway.
 As such, all queries should be configured using the same gateway.

 Changing the gateway impacts the entire dataflow.

-If several gateways are needed, the best practice is to build several dataflows (one for each gateway) and use the compute or entity reference capabilities to unify the data.
+If several gateways are needed, the best practice is to build several dataflows (one for each gateway) and use the compute or table reference capabilities to unify the data.